hypo69/hypo/docs/gemini/ru/consultant/src/ai/tiny_troupe/TinyTroupe/tests/scenarios/test_advertisement_scenarios.py.md

                 and tell us whether you would buy bottled gazpacho or not.
 To make it easier, start your response with "Yes, " or "No, ".
                 """
             )

             consumers.append(consumer)

             control.checkpoint()

     interview_consumer_batch(15)

-    # Код проверяет, создан ли файл кэша.
-    assert os.path.exists(
-        "test_consumer_profiling_scenario.cache.json"
+    # check if the file was created
-    ), "The checkpoint file should have been created."
+    assert os.path.exists('test_consumer_profiling_scenario.cache.json'), 'The checkpoint file should have been created.'

     control.end()